seifmegahed/form-generator/cli/README.md

 An easy way to build type-safe forms with dynamic fields and validations.
 This component is built on top of `react-hook-form` and `Zod`, and uses `shadcn-ui` components for styling.

+This cli tool is used to generate the form generator component files in your project.

 ### Features
 - Single source of truth
 - Type-safety